from the archive, 2015

 When we survey the faith traditions of the world, past and present, we are struck by a bewildering array of seemingly different religions, practices and spiritual paths.
 Difference and contradiction can be unnerving, giving rise to doubt as to ultimate and absolute truth, and to fear about humans having sufficient respect for one another to live in peace.
-The healthy response to doubt and fear is to sincerely seek truth and to draw upon the courage to explore meaningful patterns and explanations that, whilst not trivialising differences, can help us intuit harmonies in the diversity of religious experience.
-The following broad brushstroke analysis may assist some to keep an open mind to the possibility of unity in diversity.
+The healthy response to doubt and fear is to sincerely seek truth and to draw upon the courage to explore meaningful patterns and explanations that, whilst not trivialising differences, can help us intuit compatibilities in the diversity of religious experience.
+The following broad brush aims to open the mind to the possibility of some kind of unity in diversity.

 Etymologically, "religion" probably comes from Latin "re-ligare": to reconnect.
 The reconnection implied could be to our Source - the source of our existence.
 All religion could be understood in this way, as a getting in touch (again) with the roots of our existence; of where we and everything else comes from; and of why the cosmos is here.